vevenom/vevenom.github.io/_pages/about.md

 ## 📜 Updates

 [October 2025] Our [GuideFlow3D](https://sayands.github.io/guideflow3d/) will be presented at NeurIPS 2025 :book: .
-We propose using guidance with pretrained rectified flow model for transferring appearance to 3D assets.
+We propose guiding pretrained rectified flow model  for transferring appearance to 3D assets.

 [July 2025] I am now at Snap Inc., pushing limits of augmented reality with Spectacles :sunglasses: